AdobeDocs/campaign.en/help/v8/start/implement.md

 1. **Customize your instance**: create new data fields, add tables/schemas
 1. **Extend your deployment**: connect to Adobe solutions, other products and systems - connectors, multi-solution settings

 ## Before starting

-This section includes information for developers specific to their implementation that they need to gather, privacy considerations, a discussion about cookies, a list of the various methods that can be used to get data into Campaign, security considerations, and information about TLS (Transport Layer Security) Encryption.
+This section includes information for developers specific to their implementation that they need to take care of about privacy and security before starting.

 ### Privacy